F4-Group/dokku/README.md

 fork from progrium/dokku

-with port 8080 in nginx and nginx timeouts set to 1 hour, client_max_body_size set to 1024M
+with port 8080 in nginx and nginx timeouts set to 1 hour, client_max_body_size set to 1024M, proxy_buffering set to off